OpenMobileAlliance/githubpages-doc-guidelines/content/en/structure.md

 The main placeholder for the content is the `page`, a markdown file such as [structure.md]().
 A `page` is formed by `containers` that are boxes stacked one of top of each other and spreaded across the width of the webpage.
 Each `container` can hold one or more `modules`.
 The basic type of content that can be inserted inside of a `module` are: `image`, `text`, `table`, `blank-separator`, `news-card`, `blog-card`, etc.

 Inside of a `container` is possible to insert a `module` which in turn contains another `modules`.
-The above image depictures an example where one `container` holds a `module`, called `rowMultiColumns` - a table with two columns - in one of the columns is inserted a `rowNewList` module and in other column is inserted a `rowButtonGrid` module.
+The above image depictures an example where one `container` holds a `module`, called `RowMultiColumns` - a table with two columns - in one of the columns is inserted another module `RowNewList` and in other column is inserted a `RowButtonGrid` module.

-It also possible to concatenate two `modules` inside of a `container`, e.g. a text section on the left followed by an image to the right, called `rowTextImage` or the reserve an image to the left followed by a text to the right, called `rowImageText`.
-These type of concatenated `modules` are represented as a single `module`.
+It also possible to combine two `modules` inside of a `container`, e.g. `RowTextImage` is a module that provides a text area on the left-hand side and  an image on the right-hand side.
+Another module, `RowImageText` provides the opposite, an area for an image on the left-hand and a text area on the right-hand side.
+The space taken by the `text` or `image` area is controlled by a property called `cols`; which value goes from **1** to **12**.

 ### Footer